MoacyrFMoreira/MoacyrFMoreira/README.md

 - 👋 Hi, I’m @MoacyrFMoreira
 - 👀 I’m here to learn and share what I've learded with all the community.
-My main works now is on Python using Django framework and API calls and integration with network elements like routers and many performance elements, tha's what I am actuallt working at.
+My main works now is on Python using Django framework and API calls and integration with network elements like routers and many performance elements, that's what I am actually working at.
 - 📫 How to reach me:
  Email: cizinho17@gmail.com